hexalang/Hexa/docs/reference.md

 // Shorthand for two or more fields (single value would confuse with a block) -> TODO rethink, maybe allow special case? let value = 132 let obj = { value, x: 1, y: 2 }
+let obj = { value } // TODO could be a special case for block with only a single identifier inside -> was acutally useful in some cases; this syntax is useless anyway for any other purpose so no confusion

 // Computed field names TODO is this really useful? let obj = { (foo()): 1 }